 Before I tell you what O'Malley is doing with the Bay, let me tell you a little bit about the history of the Chesapeake Bay because this is the history of estuarine or coastal science in general.
 We spent about fifty years just looking at the science of the bay.
 What’s driving it?
 What are the physics, the chemistry, and the biology of the Bay?
 Then we go in and identify the problem in the Chesapeake (it was eutrophication).
 We spent fifteen years working out the eutrophication problem and then set up monitoring and modeling, spending fifteen years coordinating that.
 You still haven’t fixed anything, you are just doing the science.
 Then you start this accountability and you say, “Are our dollars going in the right place?
 Are we doing the right thing?”
 Then, hopefully, somewhere along the line you start actually doing something to improve the Bay.

-This blog post was created from a presentation by Bill Dennison to the Terrestrial Ecosystem Research Network in Melbourne, Australia on 29 Mar, 2011 (see other posts in the series).
-The full powerpoint presentation can be accessed on IAN Press.
+This blog post was created from a presentation by Bill Dennison to the Terrestrial Ecosystem Research Network in Melbourne, Australia on 29 Mar, 2011 (full powerpoint presentation can be accessed on IAN Press.